ethanlukecheng/ProgrammingChallenges/csv-combiner/README.md

 * You should use coding best practices.
 Your code should be re-usable and extensible.
 * Your code should be testable by a CI/CD process.
 Unit tests are important.

+## Personal Edits
-// Packages needed
+* Packages needed

-npm install data-forge data-forge-fs
+data-forge data-forge-fs

-// Shebang (Depending on User Files)
+* Shebang (Depending on User Files)

 #!/user/bin/env node
 vs.
 #! /usr/local/bin/node

-// Allows script executable for user and others
+* Allows script executable for user and others

 chmod u+x csv-combiner.js

-// If Script can't run
+* Troubleshooting

 npm init in file
 node csv-combiner.js fileName.js fileName2.js

+* Increasing V8 Memory Allocation

+Heap Test
+// const used = process.memoryUsage().heapUsed / 1024 / 1024;
+// console.log(`The script uses approximately ${Math.round(used * 100) / 100} MB`);

+Increasing V8 Heap
+- Console Command
+--max-old-space-size=2043 // Roughly 2GB for Garbage